Self-Employment Tax Explained: What 1099 Workers Actually Owe

 The bottom line

 The 15.3% SE tax is the biggest freelance-tax surprise for first-year 1099 workers.
 Add it to your federal bracket, your state rate, and possibly an extra 0.9% Medicare to get your effective rate.
+The half-SE deduction reduces your AGI by half the SE tax owed — claim it.
+Consider S-corp election once consistently above $80k net.
 The calculator does this automatically — input net earnings and your state, and it returns a single number that includes SE tax.